ISISComputingGroup/ibex_developers_manual/HTS-Magnet.md

 The status command response on the Smartmonitor does not match what we have written in the "manual" (which is just an email chain) and adds a timestamp before the last status character - [#7397](https://github.com/ISISComputingGroup/IBEX/issues/7397) addresses this issue.

+If the smart monitor can't talk by IP or on it's webserver, but all looks plugged in and otherwise healthy, try power cycling the system (after verifying field is zero).

 ### Newport SMC100 Motion Controller

 This system is also used with an [SMC100](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/SMC100) single axis stage to position the sample inside the magnet itself.